The Cloud (Star Trek: Voyager): Reception

-Reviewers Lance Parkin and Mark Jones thought the episode was "almost ridiculously straightforward and predictable".
+Reviewers Lance Parkin and Mark Jones said the episode was "almost ridiculously straightforward and predictable".

-In 2017, ScreenRant ranked "The Cloud" as the 10th most hopeful episode of all Star Trek episodes up to that time.
-They also note this as the origin of the famous Captain Janeway line, "There is coffee in that nebula".
+In 2017 ScreenRant ranked "The Cloud" as the 10th most hopeful episode of all Star Trek episodes up to that time, and said it was the source of Captain Janeway's line, "There is coffee in that nebula".

+In 2017 Den of Geek said the episode was dull and is one of the reasons "why Voyager isn’t everyone’s favourite".

-In 2020, Tor.com gave this episode 6/10 and noted comedic performances by Robert Picardo (the EMH) as well as the introduction of the holographic French bar, Sandrine's.
+In 2020 Tor.com rated the episode 6 out of 10 and said it had comedic performances by Robert Picardo (as the EMH) as well as the introduction of the holographic French bar, Sandrine's.